|

 violating other people's rights, damaging the environment, and so on what is the

-problem?
 "If all people are to be rulers, which is

 what democracy means, then all people must be educated as rulers; nine tenths of